sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 ----

-Hat Kid felt the familiar jolt as the timelines settled back into place and her consciousness returned, finding herself heading up toward the command deck of her spaceship from the machinery room.
+Hat Kid felt the familiar jolt as the timelines settled back into place and her consciousness returned, movement stuttering as she found herself heading up toward the command deck of her spaceship from the machinery room.

 Looking about herself, it seems the timelines had realigned shortly after she'd finished filming with the directors.
 She'd expected time to have gone back to before she'd even landed on the planet in the first place, but, even if she knew how to work with Time Pieces, she couldn't always predict how far the Time inside them would rewind.